Freethinkers' Society of Ethical Culture: Publications

 Freethinkers published two short-lived magazines, Vaga (Furrow) in 1931 and Laisvamanis (Freethinker) in 1933, until Šliūpas became editor of the reestablished monthly Laisvoji mintis (Free Thought) in November 1933 (it was published twice a month from 1939). Šliūpas had previously published Laisvoji mintis in the United States in 1910–1915.
 He continued to edit the magazine up until the Soviet occupation of Lithuania in June 1940.
 The magazine devoted significant attention to science and printed many articles (often translated) focused on humanities, particularly history.
 At the same time, it printed reports of current events and various local incidents attacking and mocking the Catholic Church.
-Initially, Laisvoji mintis was non-political and focused and cultural and religious issues.
+Initially, Laisvoji mintis was apolitical and focused and cultural and religious issues.
 The society also published books and booklets – translated works by Marshall Gauvin, Robert G. Ingersoll, Otto von Corvin, Joseph McCabe, as well as works by Lithuanian authors (Matas Untulis, Alfonsas Žukauskas, Jonas Kairiūkštis, Vladas Dubas).